 Accumulation of debt and maximizing our money for the best possible standard of living now is worldly.
 Yet it's so normal it's what almost everyone does.
-It's hard to find someone intentionally living below their means so that they can be more generous to store up treasure in heaven.
+It's hard to find someone living below their means so that they can store up treasure in heaven.
 And that's exactly what we mean by "the world."
-Where it's normal to not operate as God calls people to operate.